 That’s a common opinion.
 OK, so you delegate the task of supervising the team to the CTO.
 S/he’s probably got a subjective vision for the technological solution for your product.
 Doesn’t seem that bad yet.
 But again: they often feel they need to prove they’re adding value to the process.
 That means they might question the technologies proposed by the team just for the sake of proving they should stay on the payroll.

 Worst case scenario, they can sabotage the work of a team, since they’re the link between you and the team.
 Also, a CTO is normally a high-cost employee.
 This means there’s less money to spend on developers and s/he’s competing for the same budget.

 Consider this: you delegate your product development to a Product Owner instead of a CTO.
 What now?

 - That person knows what you and the investors need, but the how is left to the technical pros on your team.

 - The PO will lead the development of the product and will implement its strategic vision.
 It’s a person fully vested in the product – one that has time for the dev team, but isn’t likely to get in their way.

 - There’s no CTO, and you don’t lead the dev team yourself.
 Instead, you get to focus on the business side of your startup, and stop worrying that you’re not a technical ace, because you don’t have to be one.

 - We’re not even mentioning the financial aspect of this approach.
 This is a win-win scenario.

 Does this work in practice?
 Yes, it’s a system that we’ve implemented with a number of startup CEOs in various verticals.
-Drop us an email if you’d like to find out how we do that.
+Drop us a message if you’d like to know how.